xraypy/xraylarch/_sources/xafs/autobk.txt

 :math:`\chi(k)` ready for quantitative analysis.
 In Larch, this step is performed by the :func:`autobk` function, which has many options and subtleties.
-This section is devoted to background subtraction with the :math:`autobk` function and the underlying algorithm it uses.
+This section is devoted to background subtraction with the :func:`autobk` function and the underlying algorithm it uses.

 The :func:`autobk` function
 =============================